-PLAN PROVISIONS AND BENEFITS PLAN PROVISIONS AND BENEFITS In-Network Out-of-Network Subject to In-Network Deductible Unless Otherwise Noted Subject to Out-of-Network Deductible and Balance Billing Unless Otherwise Noted one ian Services Provided in An Office Setting The \$20 Copayment applies to the physician's office visit only.
-60% of eligible charges for non-surgical services ony.
-The \$20 Copayment does not apply to covered charges associated with medical treatment/services.
-(Medical treatment/services may include services such as surgery, X- rays, laboratory tests, and/or diagnostic tests.) \$35 Copayment applies to office visit only 60% of eligible charges for non- surgical services 100% for the first 3 visits, then \$15 copay per visit N/A 100% for the first 3 visits, then \$15 copay per visit N/A \$15 Copayment N/A Paid at 100% of network rate; Not Covered not subject to Deductible.
+SELECTED PLAN FEATURES AND COVERED SERVICES PLAN PROVISIONS AND BENEFITS PLAN PROVISIONS AND BENEFITS In-Network Out-of-Network Subject to In-Network Deductible Unless Otherwise Noted Subject to Out-of-Network Deductible and Balance Billing Unless Otherwise Noted Pre-Existing Conditions ne Physic Virtual ian Services Provided In An Office Visits) Setting (including In-Person and/or Physician Office Visit For treatment of illness The \$20 Copayment applies to the physician's office visit only .
+60% of eligible charges for non-surgical services or injury The \$20 Copayment does not apply to covered charges associated with medical treatment/services.
+(Medical treatment/services may include services such as surgery, X- rays, laboratory tests, and/or diagnostic tests.)
+Specialist Office Visit \$35 Copayment applies to office visit only 60% of eligible charges for non- surgical services LiveHealth Online Visit \$0 for the first 3 visits, then \$15 copay per visit N/A • LiveHealth Online Behavioral Health Visit \$0 for the first 3 visits, then \$15 copay per visit N/A Retail Health Clinic \$15 Copayment N/A Wellness Care/Preventive Paid at 100% of network rate; Not Covered Healthcare Physical Exam, Mammogram, Pap Smear, Other Women's Preventive Care, Prostate Exam/PSA, Well- baby care and Immunizations, Routine Eye and Hearing Exams not subject to Deductible.
 Non-covered charges do not apply to annual Deductible or annual Out-of-Pocket Maximum.
-BENEFITS In-Network Subject to In-Network Deductible Unless Otherwise Noted Noted Noted Noted Noted Noted Noted Noted Noted Noted Noted The \$20 Copayment applies to the physician's office visit only.
-The \$20 Copayment does not apply to covered charges associated with medical treatment/services.
-(Medical treatment/services may include services such as surgery, X- rays, laboratory tests, and/or diagnostic tests.) \$35 Copayment applies to office visit only 100% for the first 3 visits, then \$15 copay per visit \$15 Copayment Paid at 100% of network rate;

 SELECTED PLAN FEATURES AND COVERED SERVICES PLAN PROVISIONS AND BENEFITS In-Network PLAN PROVISIONS AND BENEFITS Out-of-Network Maternity Care 90% of network rate after an 60% of eligible charges (Routine Prenatal care, Delivery and Postnatal) initial Copayment of \$20; for in office setting; not subject to Deductible.
 There will be no Copayment charged for subsequent visits.
 Office Surgery 90% of network rate 60% of eligible charges Pre-certification may be required.
 Second Surgical Opinion 100% of network rate after a \$20 Copayment per visit; not 60% of eligible charges (Elective Surgery) subject to Deductible.
-90% of network rate 60% of aligible charges Allergy Testing Allergy Shots & Serum 100% for allergy shots & serum; 60% of eligible charges 60% of eligible charges If a physician is seen, the visit is treated as an office visit and is subject to a \$35 Copayment per visit.
+90% of network rate 60% of oligible charges Allergy Testing Allergy Shots & Serum 100% for allergy shots & serum; 60% of eligible charges 60% of eligible charges Anergy onots a beruin not subject to Deductible.
+If a physician is seen, the visit is treated as an office visit and is subject to a \$35 Copayment per visit.
 Inpatient Hospital Services Inpatient Hospital Services 90% of network rate 60% of eligible charges Physician Services In some instances, you may only be asked to pay the lower In-Network cost sharing amount when you use an Out-of- Physician services may include surgery, anesthesiology, pathology, radiology and/or maternity care/delivery.
 Network Provider.
 For example, if you go to an In-Network Hospital or Provider Facility and receive Covered Services from an Out-of-Network Provider such as a radiologist, Pre-certification may be required. anesthesiologist or pathologist who is employed by or contracted with an In-Network Hospital or Facility, you will pay the In- Network cost share amounts for those Covered Services.
 Hospital Services Other Than Those For Emergency Room Care 90% of network rate; limited to semi-private room; 60% of eligible charges; Inpatient Care (Includes inpatient short term rehabilitation services) Pre-certification may be required.